Updated July 16, 2026

 Frequently Asked Questions

-Dwelling coverage helps repair or rebuild the structure, personal property coverage helps replace belongings inside the home, and liability coverage helps if someone is injured on your property.
-Together, they address the main financial risks of owning a home in Virginia.
+Think of them as three layers of protection.
+Dwelling coverage helps repair or rebuild the structure itself.
+Personal property coverage helps replace the things inside it.
+Liability coverage steps in if someone is injured on your property.
+Together, they address the main financial risks of owning a home.

 No state legally mandates it, but if you have a mortgage your lender requires it and wants proof before closing.
 If you own the home outright it is optional, though going without leaves your largest asset uninsured.
 A quote gives you the proof of coverage a lender needs.